 Brand loyalty examples

-You now have an idea about the types of customers when it comes to brand loyalty.
+You now have an idea about the types of customers along with some of the different types of loyal customers, when it comes to brand loyalty.

 Let’s move on to some examples of brand loyalty and the lessons we can learn from them that can benefit your business.